secretstartups/handbook/sites/handbook/source/handbook/marketing/virtual-events/webcasts/index.html.md

 **Note**: all the templates are tagged with Template and that after cloning the cloned program should have that tag removed
 3. **KEY FIELDS**: update new program fields: Title, Date, Time, Duration, Timezone.
 Change event type if needed to Simu-live.
 Select “Create Event” to save and generate Event ID and Webcast URLs.
 4. **TIMEZONE**: select a drop-down timezone option with city/country instead of a generic GMT+ time zone.
 Generic time zones do not update with time changes, such as Daylight Savings Time.
-5. **MEDIA FILE**: Replace Media File with new event PPT.
+5.  **MEDIA FILE**: Replace Media File with new event PPT in the Overview tab, or by following Presenter's URL and loging in as Producer.
+You can access this by clicking on the menu in the menu icon in the top right corner and choosing Setup).
+    * IMPORTANT!
+For the Semu-live webcast you'll need to upload and publish your mp4 recording no later then 2 hours before the scheduled start.
+Please login as producer using the Presenter's URL, click on the Setup at the bottom on the screen and choose Presenter Media, under the Media tab.
+Upload your video, go back to previous screen and click on Publish button.
-6. **PANELISTS**: panelists and presenters will share Presenters Link.
-Video instructions are available below.
+6. **PANELISTS**: panelists and presenters will share Presenters Link (can be found in the Event URLs list).
+By following this link they'll need to submit their name and email address and login as Presenters into ON24 console.

-**Adding alt-host and panelist to a webcast**
-<iframe width="560" height="315" src="TBC" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 7. *Optional* **EMAILS**: If applicable, edit the confirmation and reminder emails under the email setting tab.
     * Make sure the registration confirmation email and the reminder emails are set to send from ON24.
 8. *Optional* **POLLING**: If applicable, add polling questions to the webcast by following the instructions in the video below.
 Note there is a character limit on poll answer options of 40 characters.
 9. **ATTENDEE & PRESENTER MAX**: All live events and experiences are capped by default at 2,500 live attendees and max of 10 presenters.